 "Pua" is Hawaiian for flower: the room is named for the flower paintings on its walls.
 The Pua room has a queen size bed and a writing desk.

-"Wailele" means waterfall - literally "tumbling waters."
+"Wailele" means waterfall - the literal translation is "tumbling waters."
 This room is called the wailele bedroom because it is closest to and directly above the upper (mauka) waterfall.
 Though you can't see the waterfall from the windows, you hear the sounds most clearly here.
 It's a soothing sound to sleep to in this queen size bed.
 As one of our guests wrote on a vacation rental website: ". . . you can’t imagine how wonderful it is to lay your head on your pillow and be surrounded by sounds of nature and teeming life.
 It’s like sleeping outdoors deep in the wilderness - but better because you’re under a roof and between soft sheets instead of on the hard ground.
-Right outside your open window is the rumbling rushing stream, the singing coqui frogs, and the steady cheep-cheep of crickets keeping the rhythm.
+Right outside your open window is the rumbling rushing stream, the singing chorus of coqui frogs, and the cheep-cheep of crickets keeping the rhythm.
 Magical."

 Between the Pua and Wailele bedrooms is a 2nd beautiful bathroom, with marble floors, marble counter and marble shower, and a carved leaf-design cabinet.